rtCamp/rtMedia/README.md

 * HTML5 Audio Tag Support (with fallback)
 * HTML5 Video Tag Support (with fallback)

-#### 3.8.18 ####
+#### 3.8.19 ####
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Filter for media action text, updated getid3 lib to latest version.
+Fix getid3 related issue, new wrapper functions to upload media.

 ## Sponsors ##